Kitchen Islands With Attached Built-In Tables: Cooking Meets Conversation

 Every dinner host knows that uncomfortable time in between when the guests arrive and when the meal is ready to be served.
 Dinner guests are left to their own devices in the living room, or stuck standing awkwardly in the kitchen, offering to help while trying desperately not to get in your way.

 The built-in table solves this dilemma by providing a place for guests to comfortably relax and converse with you while you cook.
-It also allows the conversation to continue in between courses, unlike a formal dining room that requires you to leave the room to prep and serve the next course.
+It also allows the conversation to continue in between courses, unlike a formal dining room that requires you to leave the room to prepare and serve the next course.

 Adds room flow